noahehall/theBookOfNoah/0current/blockchain/ethereum/infura.md

 - API and set of dev tools to access ethereum and IPFS
 - makes a full node connection to a blockchain without having to download the blockchain data
   - used by cryptokitties and metamask
+  - instead you can use ganache to test on a blockchain running locally

 ## links